 How to Get a Heritage Consultant Business License in Dubai

 As Dubai accelerates its cultural economy and positions itself as a global hub for arts, history, and heritage tourism, demand for qualified heritage consultants has never been stronger.
-This guide explains how to obtain a Heritage Consultant Business Licence under activity code 7020.86 at Dubai South Business Hub Free Zone, covering costs, steps, compliance requirements, and why Dubai is an ideal base for this professional activity.
+This guide explains how to obtain a Heritage Consultant Business License under activity code 7020.86 at Dubai South Business Hub Free Zone, covering costs, steps, compliance requirements, and why Dubai is an ideal base for this professional activity.

 Key Stats at a Glance

-Activity Code: 7020.86 | Category: Professional | Licence Type: Business Licence
+Activity Code: 7020.86 | Category: Professional | License Type: Business License

-Licence fees: AED 12,000 to AED 20,000 per year at Dubai South Business Hub
+License fees: AED 12,000 to AED 20,000 per year at Dubai South Business Hub

 Estimated first-year total cost: AED 15,000 to AED 25,000